 - The selected service group is a part of a campus cluster. - You have already provided the site name (referred to as site tagging) to the cluster nodes where the service groups are configured.
-You need to use the Configure Stretch Sites wizard of the multi-site management feature to assign the site tag to the cluster nodes. - See "Configuring stretch sites" on page 472. - You use the 6.1 version of Cluster Server, Veritas InfoScale Operations Manager Management Server and the managed hosts.
+You need to use the Configure Stretch Sites wizard of the multi-site management feature to assign the site tag to the cluster nodes. - See "Configuring stretch sites" on page 474. - You use the 7.4.2 or later version of Cluster Server, Veritas InfoScale Operations Manager Management Server and the managed hosts.